39zde/factor/CONTRIBUTING.md

  ### File Storage

   The App saves the it's settings as a json file.
 The reason for doing so is user/system accessibility and persistence between reinstalls.
-The AppSettings are being saved at the $HOME/.factor/settings.json file, to persist values between restarts and install.
-Be aware, that there will be a new folder created.
-There are plans to change this behavior to choose the recommended folder by the system, but for now, that's what it is.<br>
+The AppSettings are being saved at the $APPCONFIG/settings.json file, to persist values between restarts and install.
+Check the [Tauri Docs](https://v2.tauri.app/reference/javascript/fs/) for more.<br>
   _Rating: Medium_

  ### IndexedDB